 Oral antibiotics.
 For more severe teen acne, daily antibiotics can help kill bacteria and reduce swelling.
 These drugs are typically prescribed for periods of six months or less.
 Over time, the bacteria may become resistant to a specific antibiotic.
 When that happens, the doctor may switch to a different drug.

 The side effects of oral antibiotics depend on the medication, but they can cause problems like upset stomach, dizziness, skin color changes, and sun sensitivity.
 Tetracycline (Sumycin) can yellow the teeth and affect bone formation, so it’s not recommended for children under nine or the last half of a pregnancy.
-However, the newly approved tetracycline derivative sarecycline (Almirall, Seysara) can be used in children from age 9 and above and you can take it once daily Doxycycline (Acticlate, Monodox, Vibra-Tabs, Vibramycin) and minocycline (Dynacin, Minocin) are also not recommended for children under 14 or pregnant women.
+However, the newly approved tetracycline derivative sarecycline (Almirall, Seysara) can be used in children from age 9 and above and you can take it once daily.
+Doxycycline (Acticlate, Adoxa, Doryx, Monodox, Oracea, Vibra-Tabs, Vibramycin) and minocycline (Dynacin, Minocin, Solodyn) are also not recommended for children under 8 or pregnant women.

 Isotretinoin.
 This is a powerful drug in the retinoid group.
 It's used for severe or moderate acne that can’t be controlled with other treatments.
 It reduces the amount of oil made by glands in the skin.
 It also curbs inflammation and reduces clogged hair follicles.
 Taking it for several months, once or twice a day, can clear most cases of acne.

 The most common side effects are dryness of the skin, eyes, mouth, lips, and nose.
 Other side effects include nosebleeds, achiness, diminished night vision, sun sensitivity, and changes in triglyceride levels and liver function.
 Severe side effects of isotretinoin are very rare.
 Since it can cause serious birth defects, women should use two different forms of birth control when taking isotretinoin.
-People using isotretinoin might need periodic blood tests.
+People using isotretinoin will need periodic blood tests.

 Many teens and their parents are concerned about the possible psychological effects of isotretinoin.
 What’s the connection?
 Experts say that there have been a number of people using isotretinoin who had severe depression and attempted suicide.
 But no one knows whether the medicine was really the cause.
 The fact is that depression is more common in people with acne, regardless of the treatment.